 Fermilab is developing another scientific facility which can deliver some of the best information about muons to the world as part of the intermediate program.
-As the construction of the NOvA detector rolls off, Fermilab would start the construction of a $\mu \rightarrow e$ conversion experiment (Mu2e) that would run in mid-decade along with the NOvA detector.
+As the construction of the NOvA detector and the MicroBooNE(using a new Liquid Argone time projection detector technology) rolls off in 2013, Fermilab would start the construction of a $\mu \rightarrow e$ conversion experiment (Mu2e) that would run in mid-decade along with NOvA and MicroBooNE.
 By moving the muon g-2 detector from BNL to Fermilab and using muons produced by the 8 GeV protons from the Booster, the laboratory plans to measure the muon anomalous magnetic moment to 0.14 ppm, a fourfold improvement over the previous measurement.
+SeaQuest as another part of the intermediate program is for a fixed-target study of quark and anti-quark structure functions for protons and neutrons using 120 GeV protons from the Main Injector, and will begin a two-year run in 2012.

-The proton source improvement plan is under way in order to provide the proton flux demanded by these muon experiments.
+The accelerator complex is being upgraded and improved in order to support the intermediate program.
+Fermilab will complete beam upgrades from 300 kW to 700 kW by the end of 2012 as part of the NOvA project.
+The proton source improvement plan is under way in order to provide the proton flux demanded by the muon experiments.
 The areas of the improvement include the repetition rate, reliability, and beam handling capability.